Feast of Saint Agatha (Agata) – Catania

 Since early morning the city streets are filled with “citizens” who wear the traditional “sacco” (a long votive white shirt unto the ankle and tied at the waist by a cord), a black velvet beret, white gloves and they wave a white handkerchief with thick folds.
 It represents Catania’s inhabitants typical clothing of 1126, when they welcomed Saint Agatha’s relics which returned from Costantinople.
 Once the small chamber, where they conserve the bust of Saint Agatha, is opened, covered with gold and precious gems, the bust leaves the cathedral for the long procession along the city streets.

 At the dawn of the third day, in via dei Cruciferi, the Saint is greeted with an old song by the cloistered nuns.
 Then the Saint is taken again to the cathedral and the feast ends again with a firework show.

-Instead, the following feast in August lasts only one day and it celebrates the return of the remains of Saint Agatha in Catania in 1226, after they were stolen and conserved in Costantinople for 86 years.
+The February feast is the more important lasting 3 days, while the following feast in August lasts only one day.
+It celebrates the return of the remains of Saint Agatha in Catania in 1226, after they were stolen and conserved in Costantinople for 86 years.
 Also in August, great fireworks color the sky starting from the Catania’s harbor and the church of Saint Placido, a real rarity.

 In 2002 the Feast of Saint Agatha was inscribed in the List of Unesco Intangible Cultural Heritage of Humanity.

 THIS IS ALSO THE CARNIVAL TIME.
 DO YOU LIKE IT?

 See on ItalybyEvents a selection of Carnival events around Italy>>>